 For some, this strategy makes sense.
 But HS doesn’t believe it is an either/or choice.
 Once the endorphin rush from a ‘like’ or new follower goes away, we still must convert a view to a lead to a purchase or action.
 HS does this with many clients who sell both online and in-store.

 When budgets allow, traditional and digital work extremely well together.
 Ideally they should be used to support each other.
-Traditional for larger scale branding and awareness messages.
-Digital for hyper-targeted messaging, offers, time sensitive promotions, etc.
+Traditional media platforms for larger scale branding and awareness messages; digital marketing for hyper-targeted messaging, offers, time sensitive promotions, etc.

-Our traditional and digital buyers each have different expertise, but they don’t work in silos.
+Our traditional and digital media teams each have different expertise, but they don’t work in silos.
 Each media plan is a collaboration.

 This leads to cultural imprinting of a product and how we are perceived when we use it.